canada-ca/canada-ca.github.io/_posts/2020-07-30-design-research-during-pandemic.md

 As the situation stabilized, research activities became larger and aligned to upcoming announcements.
-Larger projects, like the Canada Emergency Response Benefit (CERB) underwent many rounds of testing and iterations.
+Larger projects, like the Canada Emergency Response Benefit (CERB) underwent many rounds of testing and prototyping.

 <section>
 <div class="row">